 |Editing and Publications Management|

 |Seminar in Rhetorics of Science, Technology, and Culture 1|

 Strongly recommended, but should not be taken until student has successfully completed at least three other courses in the array.

-Note: There must be at least 48 unique credits between a student's major and this certificate if course work overlaps for purposes of meeting graduation requirements for first and second degree programs.
+Note: Students will need to earn at least 48 unique credits between any approved English program combinations and for other program combinations where course work overlaps for purposes of meeting graduation requirements for first and second degree programs.